Nima Sensor Review

 Do Your Homework

 Research the restaurant ahead of time online.
 Look for gluten free menus on respective restaurants.
 If no gluten free menus are available, call the restaurant during a time when the restaurant is least busy (during non-meal times, like 3 pm).
 Ask to speak to the manager about the gluten free options.
 If the restaurant doesn’t answer the phone or gives non-committal answers, like “I THINK we have gluten free options” or “Come in and the wait staff will go over the menu with you”, it’s a good indicator they are not sensitive to food limitations.
 Think carefully about whether or not you want to risk eating there.
+There are several reviews on gluten free restaurants on my site that you can read to find great places to eat!

 Ask for a Manager